1762001/chat_me/README.md

 First of all, clone the app using `git clone clone-url clone-directory`.

-Then, you can add your firebase configs inside of `src/app/firebase.js` !IMPORTANT (you need to create this .js file yourself).
-Here is the example of the insides : [src/app/firebase.js](https://github.com/puruhitaaa/discord-clone-app/blob/master/src/app/firebase.example.js)
+Here is the example of the firebase config : [firebase](https://github.com/puruhitaaa/discord-clone-app/blob/master/src/app/firebase.example.js).
+Copy the format of the example.js file and create a new file with the name of firebase.js on `src/app/` then paste it over there.
+Next step, you can basically change the config according to your firebase config.

+You are good to go!